stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 the accumulator?
 Well, it combines the current state with the list's next element and returns an updated
 state: `state -> elem -> state`.
-Surely, we can come up with a higher order function to encapsulate this
+Surely, we can come up with a higher-order function to encapsulate this
 behavior:

 ```idris